 The 4 hour virtual workshop consolidates your understanding of the course materials.
 Small group discussions with CSH experts and colleagues from around the world allow further exploration of topics that interest you and tips on how to translate your ideas into action.
 The timetable includes pre-session technical assistance and networking, followed by a review of the self-study material review with Q&A. In breakout groups you will then share your ideas for a sustainability intervention in your setting and make plans to address it, using the range of resources, tools and methods developed by CSH and partners.

 "Inspirational and reassuring to hear everyone else’s actions and sense of urgency.
-On a practical level, I feel more knowledgable on where to aim QI work for greater impact and have been directed towards lots of useful information sources and initiatives"
+On a practical level, I feel more knowledgable on where to aim my work for greater impact and have been directed towards lots of useful information sources and initiatives"

 "It was reassuring to hear about how important individual actions are.
 I really like the idea of sustainability at the heart of clinical innovation."